Previewed 14 November 2016, Opened 1 December 2016, Closed 4 March 2017 at the Trafalgar Studios in London

 Although this is the play's second London revival - it is the first time it has been presented in the 'commercial' West End.
 It was originally staged by Nancy Meckler at the Hampstead Theatre in North London from June to August 1980 in a production that featured Julie Covington, Stephen Rea, Marty Cruickshank, Neil Johnston, Philip Davis and Tony Rohr with designs by Gemma Jackson.
 It was then revived by Matthew Warchus at the National Theatre from September to December 2004 with a cast that included Lauren Ambrose.

-Buried Child in London at the Trafalgar Studios 1 with public previews from 14 November 2016, opens on 1 December 2016 and closes on 18 February 2017
+Buried Child in London at the Trafalgar Studios 1 previewed from 14 November 2016, opened on 1 December 2016 and closed on 4 March 2017

 Buried Child - National Theatre 2004